 Somalia was a target of Trump’s 2017 entry ban.
 Partly as a result, the number of people coming to the U.S. with refugee status from Somalia, previously the country of origin for most of Minnesota’s refugees, began to drop then.

-In 2018, arrivals from Burma, many of them from persecuted minority groups within the country, outnumbered arrivals from Somalia.
-According to the Karen Organization of Minnesota, St. Paul is home to one of the U.S.’ largest Karen immigrant communities, one of the groups that has left Burma in large numbers.
+In 2018, arrivals from Myanmar, many of them from persecuted minority groups within the country, outnumbered arrivals from Somalia.
+According to the Karen Organization of Minnesota, St. Paul is home to one of the U.S.’ largest Karen immigrant communities, one of the groups that has left Myanmar in large numbers.

 3. Ramsey county was home to the most new refugees per capita in the last decade.